IBM Workplace

-IBM Workplace is a discontinued a brand of collaborative software applications from IBM's Lotus Software division.
+IBM Workplace is a discontinued brand of collaborative software applications from IBM's Lotus Software division.
 It was intended to be the next generation of collaboration software that would work with IBM's Java EE-based WebSphere Portal server software.
 Introduced in 2003, the brand was largely disbanded by 2007, with its core technologies and many of its products rebranded as Lotus or WebSphere.

 History

 In 2002 at Lotusphere, IBM's annual conference for Lotus customers, IBM's Lotus division announced its Java EE-based "NextGen" initiative.
 This became the Workplace brand, which IBM first introduced at Lotusphere 2003.
 The first Workplace product is Workplace Messaging, a lightweight e-mail solution.
 More Workplace applications were introduced later, such as instant messaging and document management.
 In 2004, Workplace 2.0 was released, to run inside of a desktop rich client and in a web browser.

 Because the goal of Workplace largely overlapped IBM's existing Lotus Notes and Domino software, Notes and Domino customers became increasingly worried that Notes and Domino would either be discontinued or at best marginalized in favor of Workplace.
 To assuage this fear, IBM demonstrated in 2005 plans for integrating Workplace products with Notes and Domino products.
 IBM also started to include Lotus Notes and Domino within the "Workplace family".

 However, by 2007, most Workplace-branded products were being either discontinued (such as Workplace Messaging) or rebranded as Lotus or WebSphere.
 Mike Rhodin, general manager of Lotus Software, said that Workplace was a way to shake up the Lotus team into creating innovative technologies, and now that technologies had been created, they were being folded back into the core brands.
 Lotus also heard that having the Workplace brand in addition to its other brands was confusing.